novoda/spikes/MonkeyTrap/README.md

 ### Installing

-Either download the APK from Github // TODO: Add link
+Either download the APK from Github: https://github.com/novoda/spikes/raw/master/MonkeyTrap/apk/app-debug.apk and install it `adb install app-debug.apk`

 Or from the terminal: